oozcelik/HLT/README.md

-For HLT rate, timing and efficiency and integration studies.
+## 2018 HLT rate, timing and efficiency and integration studies.

 Commands for each step ----